At a high level, the WordPress membership plugin can run a successful member-focused online business.

 Lastly is their pro plan, which comes with everything that Memberpress has to offer.

-- Advanced content locking and access: Beyond locking specific posts and pages, Memberpress also allows you to lock content by tag, category, taxonomy, and URL.
+- Advanced content restriction and access: Beyond locking specific posts and pages, Memberpress also allows you to lock content by tag, custom post types, category, taxonomy, and URL.

 - Integrations and add-ons: Worried about your membership plugin “playing nice” with other plugins?
-Memberpress integrates with 65+ 3rd-party plugins from email notifications to affiliate management to LMS plugins.
+Memberpress integrates with 65+ 3rd-party plugins, from email notifications to affiliate program management to LMS plugins, including Easy Digital Downloads.
+More advanced users can also access the REST API to create nearly limitless customization options.

-- Although they have started rolling out online courses and quizzes features, they are not a fully-fledged learning management system.
+- Although they have started rolling out online courses and quiz features, they are not a fully-fledged learning management system.

 - Lack of learner engagement features such as gamification, prerequisite, achievement badges, and certifications.